solace-iot-team/solace-apim-reference-designs/articles/1_considerations.md

 - TODO: table of key differences
 - TODO: table of what can be re-used
   - OAuth2: scopes ==> topics permissions ==> say that above, not all about ACLs
+- TODO: discuss metrics and how they differ